 Prioritizes the faces or heads of people as the main subjects to track.

-When a person's face or head cannot be detected, the camera attempts to detect and track their torso.
+When a person's face or head can no longer be detected, the camera attempts to detect and track their torso.
 If their torso cannot be detected, the camera may track other parts of their body.

 Animals